linx-software/linx-oauth2-token-service/README.md

 ![System architecture](/img/system-architecture-main.png)

-The system design consists of 4 separate REST web services hosted on a single server.
-There is a public facing API that acts as the intermediary between a user and the separate sub-services which persist data in isolated environments.
+The system design consists of 4 separate REST web services hosted on a single Linx cloud server.
+There is a public facing API that acts as the intermediary between a user and the separate sub-services which persist data in a cloud database.

 Each of these sub-services have been designed to handle separate related functionality.
 This was done so for both maintenance and security.